 However, users can struggle with adopting AI-based products and services in their organizations.
 Some reasons why SaaS-based data products remain a non-essential part of the user’s workflow are inflexible training, lack of customization, incomplete context, and non-intuitive design.

-Enter contextual AI
+Enter contextual AI for sales enablement

 Contextual AI has emerged as a way to address common and recurrent problems with learning-based systems.
 Contextual AI systems provide intuitive and explainable results that can go a long way in building customer trust.